 Milos is slowly becoming one of the more popular Greek Islands in the Cycladic island chain, and for good reason!
 Its incredibly unique beaches and adorable seaside towns are enough to make anyone swoon.

-However, getting to Milos might not be as straightforward as you think!
-In this guide, I break down everything you need to know about how to get to Milos, Greece.
 I’ll cover how to get to Milos from other areas of Europe and the USA, as well as getting to Milos from other Greek islands.
 I’ll also touch on costs of flights versus ferry tickets and more!

 So, keep reading if you are planning a trip to the island of Milos and wondering the different ways to get there!